 This very simple poached pear recipe makes a wonderful dessert or refreshing breakfast treat when paired with thick Greek yogurt, chopped walnuts and a sprinkle of cinnamon.
 The pears don’t have to be perfectly ripe for this to be delicious, as they soften and sweeten during the poaching process.
-You can also try cooking them in pomegranate juice or adding cinnamon or star anise to change the flavor profile.
-Handy tips- use a melon baller to remove the core and to remove the stem, make a V-shape around it with a paring knife.
+You can also try cooking them in pomegranate juice or adding cloves to change the flavor profile.

 - 4 pears, any variety

 - ½” piece ginger root, peeled and thinly sliced

 - 3 Tbsp honey, or to taste depending on the ripeness of the pears